Base Risk Measures

 N::Integer = 20,

-) -> FrontierCreates a Frontier with N points, a scaling factor of 1, and flag = true.
-This is used to set the appropriate frontier bounds in variance_risk_bounds_val and second_moment_bound_val.
+) -> FrontierCreates a Frontier with N points, a scaling factor of 1, and the specified bound strategy.
+Used to set appropriate frontier bounds in variance_risk_bounds_val and second_moment_bound_val.

 PortfolioOptimisers._Frontier(;